bdwilson/KP3S/README.md

-# warning: this repository has been deprecated as I no longer bave KP3S.
+# warning: this repository has been deprecated as I no longer own a KP3S.

 # Kingroon KP3S